Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 As a starting exercise, assume the stock appreciates to $16.00 (we know, but just as an exercise bear with us) over the next three years, and ARR grows from $300 mm to $490 million by the end 2022 (~18% CAGR).

-In this case there would be about 115 million total shares:
+In this case, there would be about 115 million total shares:

 However, the EV would not simply be $16* 115= $1.84 billion.